 3. Emails are now opened more on mobile than desktop (eMailmonday)

-How much more emails are opened on mobile varies depending on certain factors, like the age of the email recipient, type of email (direct sell, newsletter or otherwise), type of product or industry and so on.
+How many more emails are opened on mobile varies depending on certain factors, like the age of the email recipient, type of email (direct sale, newsletter or otherwise), type of product or industry and so on.
 While open rates are affected by a lot of factors and different sources report a range of mobile email open rates, there are a few overall conclusions we can draw:

 - Almost every report on email open rates concludes that mobile is responsible for at least 50% of all opens

 - Mobile email open rates are significantly higher among younger generations than older audiences